KCR78/FirebaseFirestoreAssistant/README.md

 **Java User**

 Create a Repository class and extend `FirestoreRepo<T>()` class (use your model class in case of T).
-Override `convertDocumentSnapshot()` method and provide your model class, so that it convert dataSnapshot to your model class.
+Override `convertDocumentSnapshot()` and `convertQuerySnapshot()` methods, so that it convert documentSnapshot and querySnapshot to your model class and listof model class respectively.
 If you want a singleton class then create a `static` method.
 In this case i am creating a repo class for user.
 ##### Note: make sure to import right package i.e `import com.sach.mark42.firestoreassistant.java.FirestoreRepo;`

 ```